Training Fair Models in Federated Learning without Data Privacy Infringement: FedFair: A Practical Solution

 \section{FedFair: A Practical Solution}

-In this section, we develop practical solutions to the federated fair model training task.
+In this section, we develop a practical solution to the federated fair model training task.
 We start with an analysis of the problem.
-Then, we present a local estimation method.
-Last, we develop our practical solution.
+Then, we present a baseline method that estimates $L^{a, c}(\theta) - L^{b, c}(\theta)$ locally on each client.
+Last, we develop our practical solution that estimates $L^{a, c}(\theta) - L^{b, c}(\theta)$ in a federated manner and discuss its advantage over the baseline method.